 HARICA is focused on serving the Hellenic Academic and Research Community.
 Each certificate issued, clearly states in the Certificate Policy Notice field that "This certificate is subject to Greek laws and our CPS.
-This Certificate must only be used for academic, research or educational purposes".
-No financial transactions will take place with HARICA PKI unless otherwise specified in a subCA with a separate CP/CPS.
-The operation of the HARICA PKI as well as the interpretation of the CP/CPS is subject to the Academic ethics and in the national Greek Legislation.
-Particularly as far as the Presidential Decree 150/2001 "Adaptation to directive 99/93/EE of European Parliament and Council with regard to the Community frame for electronic signatures" is concerned, the certificates that are published they ARE NOT generally considered as "Qualified Certificates", although the CAs and the issued certificates MEET the technical requirements for "Qualified Certificates".
+This Certificate must only be used for administrative, academic, research or educational purposes".
+The operation of the HARICA PKI as well as the interpretation of the CP/CPS adheres to the Greek Legislation and is subject to the Academic ethics.
+Particularly as far as the Presidential Decree 150/2001 "Adaptation to directive 99/93/EE of European Parliament and Council with regard to the Community frame for electronic signatures" is concerned, the certificates that are published ARE considered as "Qualified Certificates".
 HARICA PKI is listed in the Trusted Certification Authorities Registry of the Hellenic Telecommunications & Post Commission.